Bedrock-OSS/bedrock-wiki/docs/nbt/nbt-in-depth.md

 You may notice that there is no boolean value like in JSON and that means we will express true/false values as 1 and 0 using a Byte.

 ## How to read/write NBT tags
-The same reading method applies to all numbers, read as many bytes as the number tag type is large, such as: Int16 (short) is 2 bytes in size, so I will read 2 bytes, but you need to know that Minecraft BE uses the [little-endian](#little-endian), unlike Java, it uses big-endian.
+The same reading method applies to all numbers, read as many bytes as the number tag type is large, such as: Int16 (short) is 2 bytes in size, so I will read 2 bytes, but you need to know that Minecraft Bedrock uses the [little-endian](#little-endian), unlike Java, it uses big-endian.
 [Little-endian](#little-endian) is a way to write or read bytes of numbers.

 ### Reading Types